jfreedman0212/lox/README.md

 happens.
 I did this because I would like to write tests for Lox _in Lox_ and I figured the best way to do that would be to add support for assertions throughout the code.

+## Visitor Pattern Usage

+In jlox, I did not use the Visitor pattern for implementing the `Interpreter` class like the book does.
+Instead, it's a big if-else.
+I did that mostly out of personal preference: flat if-else statements are easier for me to parse than wrapping my head around code using the Visitor pattern.
+Maybe it's just my unfamiliarity with it, and following how the book implemented it would help me to that end.

+Unfortunately, as I got to Chapter 11 with the variable resolution pass, I regret my decision a little bit...
+Maybe I'll refactor to the Visitor pattern, or maybe I won't.
+At least I understand why it's useful now, though!

 # JLox Tests

 There are several files within the test resources folder that contain different kinds of tests.